LaunchCodeEducation/liftoff-assignments/P2-Project_Outline/README.md

 ### Technologies
 Include Technologies here
-Java
+Java,
-Spring MVC
+Spring MVC,
-JavaScript
+JavaScript,
+MySQL,
+React,
-HTML - CSS
+HTML - CSS,
-Thymeleaf
+Thymeleaf,

 ### What I'll Have to Learn
 Include what you will need to learn here